bob-gray/serviceberry-json-schema/README.md

 Usage
 -----
 This plugin exports a function that create handlers.
-To use this plugin, call this function with a schema object and an optional [options](#options) object.
-The second argument can be a validator instance instead that has a `compile` method that returns a `validate` function.
+To use this plugin, call this function with a schema object and an optional options object.
+The second argument can also be a validator instance instead.
+Validators are objects with a `compile` method that returns a `validate` function (such as a [Ajv](https://www.npmjs.com/package/ajv) instance) If an options object is passed a new Ajv instance is created.

 ```js